Osmosis (TV series)

-Osmosis is a French science fiction streaming television series created by Audrey Fouché.
+Osmosis is a French science fiction television series created by Audrey Fouché.
 The first season, consisting of eight episodes, was released on 29 March 2019 on Netflix.
 The series stars Hugo Becker, Agathe Bonitzer, Stéphane Pitti, Gaël Kamilindi, Suzanne Rault-Balet, Luna Silva, Manoel Dupont and Yuming Hey.

 On 17 January 2020, Netflix cancelled the series after one season.

 Synopsis

-Set in near-future Paris, the science-fiction drama sees a new dating app called Osmosis developed that can decode true love, digging deep into its users' brain data to find a perfect match with 100% accuracy.
+Set in near-future Paris, the science-fiction drama sees a new dating app called Osmosis that can decode true love, digging deep into its users' brain data to find a perfect match.
 But is there a price to pay when letting an algorithm decide whom you will love, using technology that can access the innermost recesses of your mind and your best-kept secrets?